-To address the needs of our community, the Center on Disability and Development conducts research on a variety of topics, including education and early intervention, disaster and community living.
+To address the needs of our diverse community, the Center on Disability and Development conducts research on a variety of topics, including education and early intervention, disaster and community living.

 - Autism Augmentative and Alternative Communication

 - Bridge to Career in Human Services

 - Gaining Early Awareness and Readiness for Undergraduate Programs

 - Postsecondary Access and Training for Human Services